JuliaOpt/juliaopt.github.io/developersmeetup/index.md

 in the room <a href="http://whereis.mit.edu/?go=E62">E62-223</a>.
 This is on the second floor of the main building of MIT Sloan.

-On Monday after lunch, Thursday all day, and Friday all day, the meetup will take place in the room
+Thursday all day and Friday all day, the meetup will take place in the room
-<a href="http://whereis.mit.edu/?go=E51">E51-376</a>.
-This is on the third floor of the Tang Center.
+<a href="http://whereis.mit.edu/?go=E52">E62-650</a>.
+This is on the sixth floow of the main building of MIT Sloan.

 ## Schedule